 The company has experienced significant growth since its foundation.
 As of 2018, the Williams-Sonoma Corporation had 625 stores in operation worldwide.
 Retail stores from the Williams-Sonoma brands are found across the United States, Australia, and the United Kingdom, as well as through third-party franchises, in the Philippine’s and the Middle East.
 In 2018, the company recorded net revenues in excess of 5.6 billion U.S. dollars for the first time.
 The company has expanded and diversified its profile, which includes a wide array of products, such as furniture, home furnishings, cookware, kitchen ware, home gifts and cookbooks.

 Williams-Sonoma also operates through an extensive network of websites and gift registries.
-Additionally, the company sells its products through direct mail catalogs and has a strong online presence, placing among the leading e-retailers in the United States in 2017, based on their online retail sales.
+Additionally, the company sells its products through direct mail catalogs and has a strong online presence, placing among the leading e-retailers in the United States, based on their online retail sales.

 West Elm, which was launched in 2002, is similar in scope with Pottery Barn in its specialty offerings, while aiming to provide customers with more exclusive designs, resulting from collaboration with both global and local independent designers and craftsmen.
 The most recent additions to the Williams-Sonoma portfolio are Rejuvenation, a Portland, Oregon manufacturer and retailer of vintage lighting and house decorations, and Mark and Graham, a manufacturer of monogrammed and otherwise personalized apparel, home ware, jewelry and gifts.